The Day of the Cross in El Salvador: A Celebration of Faith and Heritage

 The Day of the Cross in El Salvador

-When the Spanish arrived in El Salvador in the 16th century, they introduced the celebration of the Christian cross and incorporated it alongside existing pre-Hispanic traditions.
+When the Spanish arrived in El Salvador, they introduced the celebration of the Christian cross and incorporated it alongside existing pre-Hispanic traditions.

 In conclusion, the Day of the Cross in El Salvador is a unique and beautiful celebration that combines pre-Hispanic and Christian traditions.
 The festivity is a testament to the rich history and heritage of El Salvador.